 In the Spring of 2008, students at Yonsei Graduate School of International Studies (GSIS), a leader of international higher education in South Korea, published the first edition of NOVAsia.
-Initiated by graduate students and under the guidance of the former dean, Professor Lee Chung Min, NOVAsia was born from a desire to translate the work and expertise of GSIS students and professors into a public product.
-The magazine has served as a platform from which East Asian academics could speak to their community and a broader public audience about pressing political, economic, cultural and historical issues.
+Initiated by graduate students and under the guidance of the former dean, Professor Lee Chung-min, NOVAsia was born from a desire to translate the work and expertise of GSIS students and professors into a public product.

-Our content has covered every continent, and spanned from unsettled historical issues to predicting the affects of AI and weapons systems in the future.
+Our content has covered every continent and spanned from unsettled historical issues to predicting the effects of AI and weapons systems into the future.
 While NOVAsia covers current crises and developments across the globe, our focus remains close to home in East Asia.
-The rise of China, Japanese and Korean relations, and security issues on the Korean Peninsula inhabit much of our academic focus and imagination.

 After thirty-one issues, the print magazine went online in order to reach a wider audience and to encourage deeper and more diverse engagement and dialogue.

 NOVAsia now aims to be a platform for student voices in the conversation on global affairs.